antalervin19/ScrapMechanicModLauncher/README.md

 ## License

 ### COPYRIGHT (C) 2025 antalervin19
-**I do NOT give ANYONE permission to copy, modify or redistribute code in this file!**
+**I do NOT give ANYONE permission to copy, modify or redistribute ANY PARTS of this project!**
-**If you want to use code from this in your own project(s), you HAVE to ask me for permission first!**
+**If you want to use code from this project in your own project(s), you HAVE to ask me for permission first!**
 **Contacts:**
 **Discord:** antalervin19
 **Web:** [https://www.iggames.eu](https://www.iggames.eu)